 In addition to providing an annual report for parents on their child's progress, any pupil that is on the special educational needs register at St White's school is offered meetings to review and rewrite their plans every term.
 These meetings replace the school's parent evenings as they are substantial.
-The child, their parents, the class teacher, the inclusion lead and any outside professional involved are invited to these meetings to discuss the progress and next steps for the child which will include a discussion about activities that will be planned and interventions that will be implemented.
+The child, their parents, the class teacher, the SENCo and any outside professional involved are invited to these meetings to discuss the progress and next steps for the child which will include a discussion about activities that will be planned and interventions that will be implemented.
 The previous My Plan/My Plan Plus is reviewed at the meeting so that successes, including any approaches that are working at home and in school, can be celebrated.
 The next My Plan/My Plan Plus is then generated by adapting the previous plan if necessary and designing new outcomes where appropriate.
-A child with a My Plan has a meeting of 20-30 minutes and a My Plan Plus meeting is 30-45 minutes long.

 Any pupil at St White's school who has an ECHP will continue to have My Plan Plus meetings every term to ensure that their progress is closely monitored and they receive effective, targeted support.
+In the term when they have their annual EHCP review, they will not be invited to the general SEN meetings.

 These discussions are designed to build confidence in the actions being taken by the school, and involve the parent/carer in the process by outlining how they can continue to support their child effectively at home, which strengthens the impact of SEN support.
 The meetings also provide essential information on the impact of SEN support outside school and enable the sharing of any changes in the child's needs.

-These discussions are held with the child, parent/carer, class teacher and Inclusion Lead as together we can share a good knowledge and understanding of the child's needs and attainment.
+These discussions are held with the child, parent/carer, class teacher and SENCo as together we can share a good knowledge and understanding of the child's needs and attainment.
 The meetings provide an opportunity for the parent to share their concerns and, together with the child and teacher, agree their aspirations for the pupil.

 Staff at St White's school receive training in how to run these meetings effectively and the school has clear expectations of what level of information should be shared during these sessions.
-During the sessions a new plan is created and this is always shared with all parties (parents/carers/child, teacher, Inclusion lead) so that all can ensure that the planned outcomes are well supported.
+During the sessions a new plan is created and this is always shared with all parties (parents/carers/child, teacher, SENCo) so that all can ensure that the planned outcomes are well supported.